 A defective product can harm your customers, as well as impact your business's reputation and finances.
-Protect your customers and your business with product liability insurance.
+Product liability insurance helps cover the cost of lawsuits when a product you made or sold causes harm.

 When your business centers on goods for consumers, a defective product can devastate your company.
 Though your first concern is the damage done to the customer, you also have to worry about the impact on your business's reputation and finances.